Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Main results

 Consequently, choosing $\lambda \asymp n^{-\theta}$ with $\theta = \frac{1}{s\beta + 1}$ (as in the previous literature) yields the optimal rate

 \paragraph{Exact generalization error curve}

-Our result provides a complete picture of the generalization error of spectral algorithms, showing the effect of the choice of the regularization parameter, the source condition of the regression function, the noise level and also the choice of the filter function.
-In terms of regularization, as the regularization strength $\lambda$ decreases, the bias decreases while the variance increases, showing that the \textit{bias-variance trade-off} also exists for spectral algorithms and the learning curve is U-shaped as our traditional belief.
+Our result provides a complete picture of the generalization error of spectral algorithms, showing the effect of the choice of the regularization parameter, the source condition of the regression function, the noise level, and the choice of the filter function.
+In terms of regularization, as the regularization strength $\lambda$ decreases, the bias decreases while the variance increases, showing that the \textit{bias-variance trade-off} also exists for spectral algorithms and that the learning curve is U-shaped, as one would traditionally expect.
 It also suggests that a proper choice of $\lambda$ is necessary to achieve the optimal rate.

+The main strength of our result is that it provides the exact $1+o_{\bbP}(1)$ form of the generalization error for a given spectral algorithm when $\lambda$ lies in the reasonable range.
+In comparison, the previous works~(for example, \citet{caponnetto2007_OptimalRates,lin2018_OptimalRatesa,zhang2023_OptimalityMisspecifieda}) on minimax optimal rates can only provide upper bounds.
+While their results can also partially reflect the bias-variance trade-off, this is only in an \textit{upper-bound sense}.
+More precisely, they demonstrate that: